Adi-iitd/AI-Art/README.md

 <img width="1000" src="https://user-images.githubusercontent.com/41862477/82241656-2aa84a80-995a-11ea-9968-686294f97414.png">

+> If you don't know what <b> Generative Adversarial networks</b> are, please refer to this [blog](https://lilianweng.github.io/lil-log/2017/08/20/from-GAN-to-WGAN.html) before moving ahead.
+It explains the intuition and mathematics behind the GANs.
+The conditional generative adversarial network, or cGAN for short, is a type of GAN that involves the conditional generation of images by a generator model. </p>

-<p align = "justify"> The authors of this paper investigated Conditional adversarial networks as a general-purpose solution to <b> Image-to-Image Translation </b> problems.
+<p align = "justify"> Authors of this paper investigated Conditional adversarial networks as a general-purpose solution to <b> Image-to-Image Translation </b> problems.
 These networks not only learn the mapping from the input image to output image but also learn a loss function to train this mapping.
 If we take a naive approach and ask CNN to minimize just the Euclidean distance between predicted and ground truth pixels, it will tend to produce blurry results.
-This is because Euclidean distance is minimized by averaging all plausible outputs, which causes blurring. </p>
+Minimizing Euclidean distance averages all plausible outputs, which causes blurring. </p>

 <p align = "justify"> In Generative Adversarial Networks settings, we could specify only a high-level goal, like “make the output indistinguishable from reality”, and then it automatically learns a loss function appropriate for satisfying this goal.
 Like other GANs, Conditional GAN has a discriminator (or critic depending on the loss function we are using) and a generator, and the overall goal is to learn a mapping, where we condition on an input image and generate a corresponding output image.
 In analogy to automatic language translation, automatic image-to-image translation is defined as the task of translating one possible representation of a scene into another, given sufficient training data. </p>